juju/charmstore/docs/bundles.md

 ## Version 3 bundles

-Version 3 bundles are currently existing bundles that specify a deployment as a list of applications and, optionally, relations.
+Version 3 bundles are currently existing bundles that specify a deployment as a list of services and, optionally, relations.
 The charmstore will not support the idea of a "basket" or multiple bundles within one file.
 However, existing baskets will still be imported, and split up into their component bundles.